Russia shells areas in Ukraine where it vowed to scale back

 Oleksandr Pavliuk, head of the Kyiv region military administration, said Russian shells targeted residential areas and civilian infrastructure in the Bucha, Brovary and Vyshhorod regions around the capital.

 Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said the military targeted fuel depots in two towns in central Ukraine with air-launched long-range cruise missiles.
-Russian forces also hit a Ukrainian special forces headquarters in the southern Mykolaiv region, he said, and two ammunition depots in the Donetsk region.
+Gen. Igor Konashenkov said the military also targeted fuel depots in two towns in central Ukraine with air-launched long-range cruise missiles.
+And Russian forces hit a Ukrainian special forces headquarters in the southern Mykolaiv region, he said, and two ammunition depots in the Donetsk region.

-The barrages came as Britain’s Defense Ministry warned that while heavy losses have forced some Russian units to return to Belarus and Russia to regroup and resupply, Moscow will probably compensate for any reduction in ground maneuvers by using mass artillery and missile strikes.
+Pentagon spokesman John Kirby said that over the last 24 hours, the U.S. has seen some Russian troops moving north away from Kyiv into Belarus but does not view this as a withdrawal, just an effort by Moscow to resupply, refit and then reposition the troops.

 Top Russian military officials have said in recent days that their main goal now is the “liberation” of Donbas, the predominantly Russian-speaking industrial heartland in the east, where Moscow-backed separatists have been battling Ukrainian forces since 2014.
-Western officials said Moscow is reinforcing troops in the Donbas.
+And Western officials say Moscow is reinforcing troops in the Donbas.

 Some analysts have suggested that the apparent scaling back of the Kremlin’s war aims and pledge to de-escalate may merely be an effort to put a positive spin on reality: Moscow’s ground troops have been thwarted — and taken heavy losses — in their bid to seize the capital and other cities.